Akuli/porcupine/dev-doc/tests.md

 With Porcupine's pytest config, you will see the prints right away as you would expect.

-## Debugging Tips

-If you put `breakpoint()` somewhere (in a test or in the actual code), this will pause the test at that point and start a debugger session.
-You can then look around to see what's going on.
-For example, you can type `next` to run the code one line at a time, or `interact` to get an interactive `>>>` prompt that you can exit with *Ctrl+D*.
-Type `cont` to exit the debugger and continue running the test.

-On Windows, the UI tends to be frozen and unresponsive during debugger sessions.
-Running `any_widget.update()` may help.
-Here `any_widget` can be any tkinter widget, and it doesn't matter which widget you use.
-For example, the main window or any tab will do.

-Alternatively, you can put `tkinter.mainloop()` into the test.
-When the test gets to `tkinter.mainloop()`, you can use the Porcupine instance as usual.
-You can open and save files, click buttons, and so on.
-When you are done, just close the Porcupine window.
-This will confuse the tests and make them fail, but that's expected.

 ## Global State

 [Porcupine has global state](architecture-and-design.md#global-state).